A Message from Bethany Village Executive Director Brian Grundusky

 John & Annie’s Bistro

 The Fitness Center and pool are open.
 A range of classes are available via the Bethany Village TV station on Channel 956, including live classes and events.
 In addition, we have started outdoor classes with appropriate distancing and masking and continue to schedule one-on-one consultations.
+We have also re-implemented access to the outside community (pool and wellness center).
+These members will need to follow the screening and masking guidelines if not fully vaccinated.
 For a current schedule or more information call Justin Margut at 717-591-8368.

 Residential Common Areas & Amenities